* Anti-Israel activist who speaks on many college campuses

 In the early 2000s, Abed and fellow graduate student Nasser Abufarha established the Alternative Palestinian Agenda, a plan that sought to resolve the Palestinian-Israeli conflict by creating a bi-national state governed jointly by Israelis and Palestinians.
 This proposal called for the right-of-return of all Palestinian refugees, and for reconfiguring the map of Israel into a series of small, disconnected plots of land.
 Abed has long advocated the dismantling of Israel as a sovereign state.
 His plan, if enacted, would render Jews a permanent minority in the bicameral government that he envisions.

-During his years as a graduate student at the University Of Wisconsin (UW), Abed led a movement calling for the school to divest its assets from companies that conducted any amount of business with Israel.
-In a 2005 speech to UW’s Teaching Assistants’ Association, Abed, who was then an organizer with UW’s Socially Responsible Investment Campaign, stated: “By supplying the Israeli army with weapons and other equipment … the companies we have identified in the resolution are complicit in war crimes and serious breaches of international humanitarian law.
+During his years as a graduate student at UW, Abed led a movement calling for the school to divest its assets from companies that conducted any amount of business with Israel.
+In a 2005 speech to UW’s Teaching Assistants’ Association, Abed, who was then an organizer with the university’s Socially Responsible Investment Campaign, stated: “By supplying the Israeli army with weapons and other equipment … the companies we have identified in the resolution are complicit in war crimes and serious breaches of international humanitarian law.
 They also stand in violation of domestic laws prohibiting the sale of arms or the provision of security assistance to states which engage in a consistent pattern of gross violations of internationally recognized human rights.
 Material support for Israeli practices also infringes [on] UW-System’s own ethical investment policies.
 Destructive Israeli policy is applied exclusively to Palestinians in virtue of their ethnic identity.”

 In 2007 Abed wrote an article titled “In Defense of Academic Boycotts” for Dissent magazine, wherein he argued in favor of a boycott against Israeli colleges and universities.
 Further, he lamented “the gravity of the harm done to Palestinian civilians living under Israeli control in the West Bank and Gaza, where Israel still controls Gaza’s borders, coastline, and airspace and can intervene militarily at will, thus effectively occupying it.”